A woman canoeing in the Boundary Waters as the sun goes down

 By Sara Lynch

-One of the best parts of living in Minnesota is exploring the many beautiful lakes, and one of the very best ways to enjoy the lakes is by kayaking.
-Check out these six beautiful places to kayak and equipment rental options to enjoy water experiences that range from relaxing sunset paddles to exhilarating whitewater adventures.
+One of the best parts of living in Minnesota is exploring its many beautiful lakes with a canoe or kayak.
+Here are some of our favorite places to paddle, from relaxing sunset routes to exhilarating whitewater adventures.

 Sara kayaking near a small bridge